watari3/GitBucket-Wiki/Autoupdate.md

 Next, add a SQL file which updates database schema into [/src/main/resources/update/](https://github.com/takezoe/gitbucket/tree/master/src/main/resources/update) as ```MAJOR_MINOR.sql```.

 GitBucket stores the current version to ```GITBUCKET_HOME/version``` and checks it at start-up.
-If the stored version differs from the actual version, GitBucket executes differences of SQL files between the stored version and the actual version.
+If the stored version differs from the actual version, it executes differences of SQL files between the stored version and the actual version.
 And ```GITBUCKET_HOME/version``` is updated by the actual version.